LuvHarris: A Practical Corner Detector for Event-cameras: EXPERIMENTS AND RESULTS

 \section{EXPERIMENTS AND RESULTS}

 The luvHarris algorithm is compared to eHarris, FAST and ARC algorithms in terms of real-time operation and corner detection accuracy.
 The \texttt{shapes\_6dof, poster\_6dof, boxes\_6dof}, and \texttt{dynamic\_6dof} datasets~\cite{EDdatasets} are used, as in~\cite{Mueggler2017a, Alzugaray2018}\footnote{In our case we used only the 6-DoF datasets as the literature has shown them to be the most challenging}.
 The \texttt{boxes\_6dof} and \texttt{poster\_6dof} datasets were trimmed due to technical limitations loading the full dataset into memory.
-Additionally we perform on-line experiments with an ATIS ($480 \times 360$ resolution) camera running all algorithms live simultaneously, with an (unfiltered) event-rate of over 10M events/s.
+Additionally we perform on-line experiments with an ATIS ($480 \times 360$ resolution) camera running all algorithms live simultaneously, with a raw event-rate of over 10M events/s, which becomes approximately 4M events/s if the event-filter is applied.

-Computation is performed on an Intel Core i7-9750H CPU @ 2.60GHz $\times$ 12. $k_{TOS}$ was set to 3, with an approximate region size equal to FAST and ARC, which use two rings of radius 3 and 4 as in their respective publications. eHarris was implemented by forming an event-by-event sliding window binary image of 10 ms, and applying the openCV \texttt{cv::cornerHarris} method locally event-by-event.
-Despite eHarris and luvHarris both employing the Harris algorithm, luvHarris may even achieve better performance than eHarris as the TOS is not sensitive to speed.
+Computation is performed on an Intel Core i7-9750H CPU @ 2.60GHz $\times$ 12. $k_{TOS}$ was set to 3, with an approximate region size equal to FAST and ARC, which use two rings of radius 3 and 4 as in their respective publications. eHarris was implemented using the spatially-adaptive method proposed in~\cite{Mueggler2017a} using an identical region size and choosing $T_{TOS}$ recent events, such that the underlying representation was somewhat similar to luvHarris.
+The openCV \texttt{cv::cornerHarris} method was computed for the local patch event-by-event.

+Algorithms are implemented ignoring the event polarity and considering a single event-stream.
+Such an implementation varies from some original implementations, in which polarities are computed separately.
+Such a choice may result in slight variation of results, however the relevance of results is not expected to be impacted, and all algorithms are computed similarly such that the comparison between algorithms should remain valid.

 The full results are also shown as a \href{https://zenodo.org/record/4739290}{video}\footnote{https://zenodo.org/record/4739290}.